hheisig51/LaGuia/README.md

 VSCode is a highly customizable IDE, more capable than Mu or Repl.it, but comes with a learning curver.
 If you want to forge your path; through trial and error; through fire and brimstone; then go right ahead!
 Close this, and figure it out.
 However, if you want helpful resources for your adventure, then continue reading.

+### Issues

+If you have any issues with this, please send me a

 ### Setup

 Open VSCode.
 It should be already installed on your computer.